ifLink-AntiCluster/AntiClusterPersonal/README.md

 3. "Run 'app'" to run the app.

 ## Usage
-Please turn on Bluetooth and use it.<br>
+Please turn on Bluetooth to use it.<br>
-While the app is running, it scans and counts the Advertising packets of Bluetooth devices.<br>
+While the app is running, it scans and counts the advertising packets of Bluetooth devices.<br>
-When you exit the app, the count will also stop.<br>
+When you close the app, counts process will be stop.<br>
-When you click on the "Share Risk Assessment" button, the Advertising packet will be sent in the specified format.<br>
+When you click the "Share the Level" button, the advertising packet will be transmitted in the specified format.<br>
-You can change the UUID of Advertising packets on the settings screen.<br>
+You can change the UUID of advertising packets by the settings screen.<br>

-The timing and signal strength values for scanning Advertising packets are dependent on the Android device.<br>
+The timing of scanning for advertising packets and the RSSI value depends on the Android device.<br>
-The default setting is Low power (scan once every 5 seconds for 0.5 seconds), but this can be changed on the settings screen.<br>
+The default value is a low power (scan once about every 5 seconds for 0.5 seconds), but this can be changed by the settings screen.<br>
-(In general, the more often you scan, the less battery performance you'll get.)<br>
+(In general, the increased frequency of scans leads to a decrease in battery performance.)<br>

-Thresholds for proximity determination based on radio wave strength and duration can also be changed on the setting screen.<br>
+Thresholds for proximity determination based on RSSI value and scanning duration can change by the setting screen.<br>
-By default, the concentration contact is determined to be -65dBm or more for 15 minutes or more.<br>
+The "close contact" is judged when a device RSSI value is -65dBm (by default) or more and continues for 15 minutes (by default) or more.<br>
-It is judged to be a close-range contact until it reaches the duration of the radio wave strength of the close contact or higher.<br>
-If the radio wave strength is less than the strength of the close contact, the "ambient" judgment criteria apply.
-This is in excess of -75dBm by default.<br>
+A detected device is judged as "near" when its RSSI value is the RSSI of "close contact" or more and until the duration time of "close contact" is reached.<br>
+If a detected device's RSSI value is less than the RSSI of "close contact", it will be judged as "around" until it exceeds -75dBm (by default).<br>
-If it is less than or equal to the judgment criteria of "surrounding", it is not counted.
+If a detected device's RSSI value is less than the RSSI of "around", it will not be counted.

 ## Risk level calculation
-The calculation of the risk assessment is based on the maximum value of the count during the period for each of the four-hour, one-day and two-week periods.
+The calculation of the risk level is based on the maximum value of the count during the period for each of the four-hours, one-day and two-weeks periods.
-(By tapping the icon to the left of the current value, you can check the maximum value during the period.)
-The formula for calculating the value to be used as the basis for risk assessment is as follows.
+(switch to the display of the maximum value by tapping the icon to the left of the current value) The formula for calculating the value to be used as the basis for risk level is as follows.
 ```
-Judgment value p = (number of close contacts * coefficient 1) + (number of closest contacts * coefficient 2) + (number of surroundings * coefficient 3)
+Judgment value p = (number of "close contact" * factor 1) + (number of "near" * factor 2) + (number of "around" * factor 3)
 ```
 Based on the above judgment value p, the level is judged according to the threshold of level 1 to 5.
 ```